 Most local pharmacies sell generic night guards over the counter.
 These products may seem more affordable since the initial cost is certainly lower, but there is a reason these items are often sold in multipacks: they are not expected to last.
 You can buy various sizes—such as small, medium, and large—but the mouthpiece will not be fitted to you.
 That means that it is less capable of distributing the force from the grinding and clenching, and the product will quickly wear and become unusable.

 A professionally molded night guard is made by your dentist specific to your mouth.
 Dentists now have advanced tools to create three-dimensional digital models, which means messy impressions are no longer required.
 Leading dentists have on-site labs and are able to design and manufacture night guards in a single visit.
 Since the guard is fit to your mouth, it is much more comfortable to wear, which means that the acclimation period will be faster and more seamless, and custom guards can last up to 10 years.

 Sleep Better and Wake Up Feeling Great

 If you need a night guard, Jeffrey D. Clark, DDS, will mold it specifically for you.
 An optimal fit ensures that the jaw is in its natural position, which will reduce TMJ discomfort, headaches, and more.
 Better yet, a relaxed jaw will result not just in a better night’s sleep but healthier sleep patterns overall, which will benefit your health now and over the course of your life.
-Call Scottsdale Dental Excellence at 480 585 1853 to visit with Dr. Clark and have your custom-fit night guard made.
+Call Scottsdale Cosmetic Dentistry Excellence at 480 585 1853 to visit with Dr. Clark and have your custom-fit night guard made.